-- JA Inspire is a three-part program: - First, teachers will lead students through a variety of videos and activities to help students identify potential career choices and provide valuable career-readiness skills for their future. - Second, students will participate in a virtual event where they will explore local businesses and learn about future career opportunities. - Third, students have access to the virtual platform to utilize both before the event as well as after. - Before the Event: Students can explore Career Stations of their top career matches to prep for the live event. - After the Event: Students can continue to explore careers until late April. - The purpose of the program is to spark student interest and introduce them to various work environments and the skills necessary for their successful participation in the world of work. - The in-person event will be held on Tuesday, February 15, 2022 at the Sioux Falls Convention Center.
-Arrival times are based on each individual school.
-Students will be able to: - See what people do on the job utilizing actual tools, equipment, and technology. - Meet volunteers from businesses who will answer questions about jobs and explain what they studied to prepare for work, how they got their first job, and why they like the career they have chosen. - Consider the education needed to enter their future career. - The Virtual Event will allow students to: - Watch videos and explore documents of people doing their job utilizing actual tools, equipment, and technology. - Learn about work environments, salary, and a company's values. - $\circ$ $\,$ Consider the education needed to enter their future career. - The specific career in which a student is interested may not be featured at JA Inspire, but students will have the opportunity to explore a variety of industries within the main 16 Career Clusters.
-They will also get to explore a variety of post-secondary education options as well. - Student workbooks will be collected after the pre-work activities and redistributed prior to the event. - Students will receive a lanyard with an event card to wear at the event. - Before the event, students will write their name and school on the front and they will write down the career stations they plan to visit on the back. - At the event, students will get stamps from the people/stations they interact with on the back of the card.
-JA will collect these at the end of the event and student will have the chance to win one of three \$20 gift cards!
+- JA Inspire is a two-part program: - First, teachers will lead students through a variety of videos and activities to help students identify potential career choices and provide valuable career-readiness skills for their future. - Second, students will participate in a virtual event where they will explore local businesses and learn about future career opportunities. - The purpose of the program is to spark student interest and introduce them to various work environments and the skills necessary for their successful participation in the world of work. - The virtual event will be held on a date determined by your school.

+С My School's Date: Э My School's Time:

+- During the Virtual Event Students will be able to: - Watch videos and explore documents of people doing their job utilizing actual tools, equipment, and technology. - o Learn about work environments, salary, and a company's values. - o Consider the education needed to enter their future career. - The specific career in which a student is interested may not be featured in a career station at JA Inspire, but students will have the opportunity to explore a variety of industries within the main 16 Career Clusters.
+They will also get to explore a variety of post-secondary education options as well.

+DEVELOPING A CAREER PLAN (10 min)